Ian0926/DCC-Net/README.md

 4. cuda 11.4

 ### Pretrained Model and Results:
 Download the pretrained model on LOL dataset from [this link](https://drive.google.com/u/0/uc?id=134wM6wz0GdC6QXaeyrtQy6tyHpuRZ8Jp&export=download).
 The results on LOL dataset can be found [here](https://github.com/Ian0926/DCC-Net/tree/main/results).
-Note that we have done some adjustments.
+Note that we have done some adjustments for less parameters and better results.

 ### Test:
 `python eval.py --filepath img_path --pretrain_path model_path`